Helping Your Child Transition Into Middle School or Junior High - Topic Overview

 anxious after a couple of weeks may need professional help.

-Other challenging situations may also develop as school progresses.
+Other challenging situations may also arise as school progresses.

 Some of these issues may include: